 The Florida Department of Health in Bay County continues to have a successful School Health Program and provides services in 40 schools including charter and special needs schools.
-Through a collaborative effort, Bay District was awarded the BRONZE Level Award from the Florida Coordinated School Health Partnership (CSHP) and Florida Action for Healthy Kids for 2014-2016.
+Through a collaborative effort, Bay District was awarded the SILVER Level Award from the Florida Coordinated School Health Partnership (CSHP) and Florida Action for Healthy Kids IN 2018.

 A School Health Nurse provides required screenings for vision, hearing, height, weight and Scoliosis to the appropriate grades as well as immunization follow-up.
 School Health Nurses serve as a resource to school personnel and present a variety of health information on a wide variety of topics including Nutrition, Disease Prevention, Sexually Transmitted Diseases, Teen Pregnancy, Puberty, Dental Hygiene, Sun and Bicycle safety and other age relevant topics.